-The Cincinnati Children’s Perinatal Outreach Project (CCPOP) provides professional education, training and consultative services to perinatal healthcare providers throughout the Tristate region.
+The Cincinnati Children’s Perinatal Outreach Program (CCPOP) provides professional education, training and consultative services to perinatal healthcare providers throughout the Tristate region.

 Our research demonstrates that babies born before 32 weeks’ gestation at a Level I or II center have a greater chance of dying or facing complications than those born at a Level III center.
 We work with area obstetricians to facilitate transfers of mothers in preterm labor before their 32nd week of pregnancy to a Level III perinatal center, reducing the risk of newborn deaths and morbidities.

 “Healthy People 2010” is a set of national health objectives aimed at reducing the most significant preventable health threats.
 We exceeded one of the Healthy People 2010 goals: Approximately 90 percent of preterm babies born before 32 weeks in our region are now delivered in Level III centers.

 Partnering with Local Public Health Departments to Help Reduce Fetal and Infant Mortality

 The Perinatal Institute provides support and expertise for the Fetal Infant Mortality Review Committee (FIMR), a joint program of the Cincinnati Department of Health and the Hamilton County Health Department.
 The FIMR conducts at-home interviews with families who have experienced a loss to gain additional insight into the root causes of preterm birth in our region.
 This multidisciplinary program brings together healthcare professionals to review and generate recommendations to reduce infant deaths in our region.

 Collaboration is the Key to Reducing Premature Births